-Your little one’s teeth will soon begin to come out.
+Between your little one’s fourth and seventh month, their teeth will begin to come out.
 It’s a wonderful stage!
-In this guide, you’ll read about the signs that let you know when your baby is entering his teething stage.
+In this guide, you’ll read about the signs that let you know when your baby is entering their teething stage.

-• A month or two before teeth come out, your little one can start to put any object in his mouth and bite it uneasily.
+- A month or two before teeth come out, your little one will start to put objects in their mouth and bite on them uneasily.

 - You’ll see gum swelling and inflammation.